 It is the responsibility of the student to ensure that a printed copy of the assessment task is submitted on the due date.
 Computers, printers and other devices need to be checked, well in advance of the due date to ensure they are in good working order.
 Students will not be granted permission for an extension due to technical problems.
 If a student encounters difficulties of this nature they are to report this to their subject teacher and make alternative arrangements.
-Students should always employ safe data management practices i.e.: retain all written draft copies, store backup electronic copies on memory stick or the Cloud and email, where possible, to the students own email address at the College.
+Students should always employ safe data management practices i.e.: retain all written draft copies, store backup electronic copies (eg. memory stick, the Cloud and email).